encoredev/encore/docs/ts/develop/middleware.md

 lang: lang
 ---

-Middleware is a way to write reusable code that runs before or after (or both) the handling of API requests, often across several (or all) API endpoints.
+Middleware is a way to write reusable code that runs before, after, or both before and after the handling of API requests, often across several (or all) API endpoints.

 It's commonly used to implement cross-cutting concerns like